mhewedy/go-conf/README.md

 load a file `app.conf` from the project root direcotry and read the properties, it looks like java props file

-You can customize the path by setting env var `CONF_BASEDIR`
+>NOTE: You can customize the path by setting env var `CONF_BASEDIR`

 example:
 ```shell script